Kaesual/minetest-wasm/README.md

 - Added an Ingame Settings overlay (hoverable cogwheel in top right corner), where synchronization, backups and some other settings can be managed.
 - The original repo only comes with minetest_game, which is a bit underwhelming.
 Since I wanted to showcase a cool game integration, I switched that for VoxeLibre which now comes pre-loaded as the default game.
 I just updated it to the most recent version, too (0.90.1 as of today).
 Also added Mineclonia (0.116.1) but it currently fails with a LUA error.
 Added Glitch (1.3.2), which seems to work.

-Update 2025-08-10:
+*Updates August 2025*

 - I've connected with paradust, the maintainer of the repository this one has been forked from
-- There's a [Discord community](https://discord.gg/APmB9j2M) for Luanti WASM now, for development related discussions, feedback, feature requests etc.
-- You're still invited to join the official [Video Games community on app.cg](https://app.cg/c/videogames) if you want to get in touch
-- I will try to upstream my storage changes to the original repository
-- At the same time, I consider making an app.cg-specific branch that connects the Luanti client with CG's user and community model, to enable a customized, community-integrated gameplay experience

-Update 2025-08-25:
 - paradust has done some recent work on their repository.
 I created the branch `wip/merge_upstream` where I merge those changes, but as of today, the Luanti version is still the same, so there's no benefit in switching yet.
-The update process is expected to take a while.
+The update process is expected to take a while
+- There's a [Discord community](https://discord.gg/APmB9j2M) specifically for Luanti WASM now, for development related discussions, feedback, feature requests etc.
+- You're still invited to join the official [Common Games community on app.cg](https://app.cg/c/commongames) if you want to get in touch
+- I consider making an app.cg-specific branch that connects the Luanti client with app.cg's user and community model, to enable a customized, community-integrated gameplay experience

 ### Local Development and Deployment